The Finnish Immigration Service provides all the advice you need. You should first contact the reception centre where you are registered.

 The Finnish Immigration Service organises the health and social services you need.
 You can also read more about the topic on the website of the Ministry of Social Affairs and Health via the link below.

-If you have a residence permit on the basis of temporary protection, you are unemployed and your registered address is in Helsinki, you can become a client of Helsinki Employment Services, and use our services at no cost.
-We can help you find a job, apply for study and training programmes, and sign up for Finnish and Swedish classes.
+If you have a residence permit on the basis of temporary protection, you are unemployed and you live in Helsinki, you can become a client of Helsinki Employment Services even if you do not have a registered municipality of residence.
+Helsinki Employment Services can help you find a job, apply for study and training programmes, and sign up for Finnish and Swedish classes.
+All of our services are free of charge.
 If necessary, we can book an interpreter to help explain things in your own language.

-Working in Finland (Ministry of Economic Affairs and Employment)(Link leads to external service)
+Working in Finland (Ministry of Economic Affairs and Employment, PDF)(Link leads to external service)

 Work and Enterprise in Helsinki (InfoFinland)(Link leads to external service)